cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

 - [x] The rundown on Smart Contracts and their value
 - [x] How to create and deploy a token contract for in-game transactions (including a supply of Game tokens)
-- [x] How to interact with the contract in your video game code
+- [x] How to interact with the contract in your game code

 Keep reading to learn how to apply Smart Contracts to an in-game purchase from a store.